seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **PANDARUS**
 Swords! any thing, he cares not; an the devil come
-to him, it’s all one: by God’s lid, it does one’s
+to him, it's all one: by God's lid, it does one's
 heart good.
 Yonder comes Paris, yonder comes Paris.

 *PARIS passes*

-Look ye yonder, niece; is’t not a gallant man too,
+Look ye yonder, niece; is't not a gallant man too,
-is’t not?
+is't not?
 Why, this is brave now.
 Who said he came
-hurt home to-day? he’s not hurt: why, this will do
+hurt home to-day? he's not hurt: why, this will do
-Helen’s heart good now, ha!
+Helen's heart good now, ha!
 Would I could see
 Troilus now!
 You shall see Troilus anon.

 *HELENUS passes*

 **CRESSIDA**
-Who’s that?
+Who's that?

 **PANDARUS**
-That’s Helenus.
+That's Helenus.
 I marvel where Troilus is.
-That’s
+That's
 Helenus.
 I think he went not forth to-day.
-That’s Helenus.
+That's Helenus.

 **CRESSIDA**
 Can Helenus fight, uncle?

 **PANDARUS**
-Helenus? no. Yes, he’ll fight indifferent well.
+Helenus? no. Yes, he'll fight indifferent well.
 I
 marvel where Troilus is.
 Hark! do you not hear the
-people cry ‘Troilus’?
+people cry 'Troilus'?
 Helenus is a priest.

 **CRESSIDA**
 What sneaking fellow comes yonder?